Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README/TESTING.md

 # User stories

-### 1. First time user - as a first time user i would like to
+### 1. First time user - as a first-time user I would like to

 Understand what the site sells
 ![Understand what the site sells](./images/test_images/image_1.png)